CAS Testing Faculty

-The CAS Testing Center and Testing Coordinator work to advocate for equal access in the testing environment, while also supporting faculty in maintaining fair standards.
+The CAS Test Proctoring Center and Testing Coordinator work to advocate for equal access in the testing environment, while also supporting faculty in maintaining fair standards.

 The Testing Coordinator will follow an instructor’s statement on how the exam should be proctored for a student.
 Therefore, it is important that faculty provide timely and relevant information that you want CAS and/or the student to know regarding the assessment.

-Once a student has submitted a Proctoring Request, the instructor should receive an email notifying him/her/them of the student’s request.
-Faculty may review a student’s pending Proctoring Request by logging into the Access CAS Faculty Portal (Found through OneCampus).
-Select the course the Proctoring Request is for, select “ Student Proctoring Requests,” to see any pending requests, select “Pending.”
-Select the student’s name, found under the “Pending” tab.
-Fill out the form that pops up after you have selected the student’s name.
+Once a student has submitted a Test Proctoring Request, the instructor will receive an email notifying them of the student’s request.
+Faculty may review a student’s pending Test Proctoring Request by logging into the Access CAS Faculty Portal (Found through OneCampus).

-Any proctoring requests that you have approved can be found under the “Approved” tab.
+Requests that you have approved can be found under the Approved tab.
+Requests that need your attention are under the Pending tab.

 If a student tells you that a Proctoring Request has been submitted, but you have not received an email, please check the Access CAS portal.